gremlin/failure-flags-node/README.md

 ...

-await failureflags.ifExperimentActive(
+await failureflags.ifExperimentActive({
-  'flagname',                       // the name of your failure flag {},                               // additional attibutes about this invocation failureflags.effect.flatLatency;) // an off-the-shelf impact
+  name: 'flagname',                 // the name of your failure flag
+  labels: {})                       // additional attibutes about this invocation

 ...
 ```